 Stephen’s interests lie in ensuring the sustainable management and exploitation of natural resources, particularly in marine environments.
-His research has addressed fishery management in the UK, Madagascar and now Greenland.
+His research addresses fishery management in the UK, Madagascar and Greenland.

 The entrance of Greenland’s fisheries to the Marine Stewardship Council (MSC) certification scheme has highlighted the paucity of knowledge on the impacts of bottom-trawling on deep-sea benthic ecosystems in the Arctic.
-This PhD research contributes to a wider project to explore benthic communities and the impacts of trawling in the Greenland halibut fishery, using photographic, video, bycatch and environmental data.
+This research contributes to a wider project to explore benthic communities and the impacts of trawling in the Greenland halibut fishery, using photographic, video, bycatch and environmental data.
 This is part of an ongoing collaboration between ZSL and the Greenland Institute of Natural Resources (GINR).
-Further the PhD research will conduct a critical evaluation of the role of the MSC certification scheme in fishery governance, with wider applications to the management of deep-sea fisheries and those engaged in the MSC certification scheme.
+The research has also included a critical evaluation of the role of the MSC certification scheme in fishery governance, with wider applications to the management of deep-sea fisheries and those engaged in the MSC certification scheme.

 Community-based lobster fishery management in southeast Madagascar

-2016 - present: London NERC DTP PhD Studentship, Institute of Zoology and University College London
+- 2016–2021: London NERC DTP PhD Studentship, Institute of Zoology and University College London

 - 2014–2017: Database Manager and Lecturer, Operation Wallacea

 - 2013–2014: MSc Conservation and Biodiversity, University of Exeter